espresso cupsespresso machinesaccessoriescoffeemakersbrewhome roastingtea

 Steaming milk for a cappuccino.

-To make the foamy topping for a cappuccino or latte you will fill a pitcher 1/4 to 1/3 with milk.
-When the indicator light turns off you are ready to steam milk.
-Switch the 'steaming' rocker switch on & the ready indicator will now illuminate (open the valve a bit to push out any water in the wand and close it back).
-Use a 12oz to 20oz. stainless steel pitcher - preferably with a thermometer accessory page.
+Switch the bottom switch to on position and wait around 90 seconds for the ready light to turn off.
+Fill a pitcher 1/3 full with milk.
+First open the valve a bit to push out any water in the wand into the drip tray and close it back.
+Use a 12oz to 20oz. stainless steel pitcher.
 Submerge the steaming wand tip (barely) into the milk before you begin turning the steaming knob counter-clockwise.
 Turn it open a bit and try to get a mellow whishhing sound rather than a strong whooshing sound - if that makes any sense.
 As you steam the milk it will expand and rise.
 Slowly lower the pitcher as the milk rises to keep the tip just submerged.
 At around 100F you should stop lowering the pitcher and allow the tip to submerge more deeply.
 The temp will increase more quickly from 100F to 150F.
 If your milk gets much over 150F it will probably taste terrible and be inconsistent.
 'Micro foam' is sweet tasting and has a smooth texture - It will pour evenly from your pitcher.

 Finally pour the foamy milk over the espresso for your espresso!